So the key issues, and this is problem domain definition. This is Dr. Henning-speak here. So there’s a problem and a domain for that problem.

 That is one of the hardest things to do.
 And the reason it’s hard is because there’s a lot of complexity and there’s a lot of unknowns and to get a decent strategic vision and statement, you’ve got to reduce that complexity to simplicity in a way that people can understand it or think they understand it and then you can tell them that message.

-And he got up and he wrote on a board and he had slides and there were mathematical equations of increasing complexity from the top to the bottom of the board.
+And he got up and he wrote on the board and he had slides and there were mathematical equations of increasing complexity from the top to the bottom of the board.

 And he’s a guy that so have a brain half the size of the planet almost, very very bright guy.